 Budget

-1. The financial envelope for the implementation of the Fund for the period 2021-2027 shall be EUR 1 931 000 000 in current prices.
+1. The financial envelope for the implementation of the Fund for the period from 1 January 2021 to 31 December 2027 shall be EUR 1 931 000 000 in current prices.

 2. The financial envelope shall be used as follows:

-(a) EUR 1 352 000 000 shall be allocated to the programmes implemented under shared management;
+(a) EUR 1 352 000 000 shall be allocated to the Member States’ programmes implemented under shared management;

-b) EUR 579 000 000 shall be allocated to the thematic facility.
+b) EUR 579 000 000 shall be allocated to the thematic facility referred to in Article 8.

-3. Up to 0.84 % of the financial envelope shall be allocated for technical assistance at the initiative of the Commission for the implementation of the Fund.
+3. At the initiative of the Commission, up to 0,84 % of the financial envelope shall be allocated to technical assistance, as referred to in Article 35 of the Common Provisions Regulation for 2021-2027, for the implementation of the Fund.

-4. In accordance with Article 21 of Regulation (EU) XX [CPR], up to 5% in total of the initial national allocation from any of the funds of the Common Provisions Regulation under shared management may, at the request of Member States, be transferred to the Fund under direct or indirect management.
-The Commission shall implement those resources directly in accordance with Article 62(1)(a) of the Financial Regulation or indirectly in accordance with Article 62(1)(c).
+4. In accordance with Article 26 of the Common Provisions Regulation for 2021-2027, up to 5% of the initial allocation to a Member State from any of the funds under that Regulation under shared management may be transferred to the Fund under direct or indirect management at the request of that Member State.
+The Commission shall implement those resources directly in accordance with point (a) of the first subparagraph of Article 62(1) of the Financial Regulation or indirectly in accordance with point (c) of the first subparagraph of Article 62(1) of that Regulation.
 Those resources shall be used for the benefit of the Member State concerned.

 Article 8